awsiuk/cisco-acl-parser/README.md

 TODO:
 1. NAT policies
 2. conversion of hosts to /32
-3. conversion of masks into prefixes
+3. conversion of masks into prefixes - DONE
 4. converrsion of objects into actuall ports or addresses
 5. handle remark and add content of it to the description field of a policy
 6. cover standard ACLs